-So called 'ring-fenced business income' (i.e. rental income from tax-exempt property) is generally not subject to tax.
-Non tax-exempt business is taxable in the ordinary manner at a rate of 28%.
-Non-exempt business includes income from dividends received from other REITs.
-The tax exempt business of the REIT is ring-fenced for corporation tax purposes.
-This means that it should not be possible to offset profits and losses of the tax exempt business against profits and losses of its non-tax exempt activities.
+Income from the property rental business is not subject to UK corporation tax.
+Non rental business income (residual income) is taxable in the ordinary manner at the highest rate of corporation tax which is currently 26%.
+Note there was an announcement in the Coalition's first budget that CT rates will reduce to 23% by 2014.
+Non-exempt business includes income from dividends received from other UK REITs.
+The property rental business of the UK REIT is ring-fenced for corporation tax purposes, which means that it is not possible to offset profits and losses of the property rental business against profits and losses of its residual activities.

-Capital gains or losses that arise on disposal of property used in a REIT's property rental business (i.e. eligible business) are tax-exempt.
-The sale of 'developed properties' may be subject to tax if they are disposed of within three years of the completion of any development activities conducted by the REIT.
-Any property whose cost of development (where the development is conducted by the REIT) exceeds 30% of the fair value of the property's acquisition cost (or value at entry, if later) is deemed to be a 'developed property'.
+Capital gains or losses that arise on disposal of property used in a UK REIT's property rental business are not chargeable to tax.
+The sale of 'developed properties' may be subject to tax if they are disposed of within three years of the completion of any development activities conducted by the UK REIT.
+Any property whose cost of development (where the development is conducted by the UK REIT) exceeds 30% of the fair value of the property's acquisition cost (or value at entry, if later) is deemed to be a 'developed property'.
 The disposal of property which is used for non-eligible business is taxable.
-Property used for eligible business, and also for taxable business, may be partially exempt.
+Gains realised on property used partly for the rental business, and also for taxable business, may be partially exempt from tax.

-The UK does not levy dividend withholding taxes in case of a normal distribution to a UK resident person, but in the case of a distribution by a REIT out of its exempt profits (a PID), tax of 20% will be withheld by the REIT and paid to HMRC (although PIDs can be paid to UK companies, UK charities and UK pension funds gross).
-If an overseas jurisdiction levies a withholding tax on payment of a dividend to a REIT, the REIT is unlikely to be able to obtain a credit for such tax if the income is exempt in the UK.
-If, however, the income is taxable it may be possible for the REIT to credit this against the UK tax due.
+The UK does not levy dividend withholding taxes in case of a normal distribution to any investor, regardless of tax residence, but in the case of a distribution by a UK REIT out of its exempt profits (a PID), tax of 20% will be withheld by the UK REIT and paid to HMRC (although PIDs can be paid to UK companies, UK charities and UK pension funds gross).
+If an overseas jurisdiction levies a withholding tax on payment of a dividend to a UK REIT, the UK REIT is unlikely to be able to obtain a credit for such tax if the income is exempt in the UK.
+If, however, the income is taxable it may be possible for the UK REIT to credit this against the UK tax due.

-Stamp duty, stamp duty land tax, employee taxes and value added tax apply to REITs in the same way that they apply to ordinary property companies.
+Stamp duty, stamp duty land tax, employee taxes, uniform business rates and value added tax apply to UK REITs in the same way that they apply to ordinary property companies.